 Preparing a timeline for the speech

 A good speech is one where the speaker follows the timeline and concludes the speech within the time set by him or herself.
-Practise reading out aloud one section at a time and check the time taken.
+Practice reading out aloud one section at a time and check the time taken.
 If you exceed, reduce the number of words in that section, in case you are falling short, increase the number of words.

 Rehearse, Rehearse and Rehearse

-Words are important but the tone and conviction of your voice is even more important.
+Words are important but the tone and conviction of your voice are even more important.
 Great orators choose their words carefully and rehearse several times, but what makes them stand out is the manner in which they deliver the speech.

 Every word you speak must have conviction and belief in what you are saying.
 While writing the speech, ‘underline’ the important words you need to stress upon.
-That will help you as you practise delivering your speech.
+That will help you as you practice delivering your speech.

 Maintaining eye contact

 Lastly, learn to ‘look’ at everyone from left to right side and also the Chief Guest, Principal, teachers etc, as you speak.
-Do not maintain more than 2-3 seconds of eye contact with any one single person.
+Do not maintain more than 2-3 seconds of eye contact with anyone single person.

 Follow all the above and you can be assured of delivering a speech everyone will remember for a long time.